-Ann LisLegaard's drawings - made during hypnotic sessions - were the highlight of this group show, connecting most strongly with my sense of what it is to 'divine' for ideas, or to find creative inspiration.
-Unconscious mark-making, creative freedom and a lack of inhibition give energy to Lislegaard's drawings.
-A neat experiment, by drawing under hypnosis, Lislegaard surely hoped to find the images, icons, symbols and themes at the core of her own work.
+Ann LisLegaard's drawings - made during hypnosis - were the highlight of this group show, connecting most strongly with my sense of what it is to 'divine' for ideas.
+Unconscious mark-making, creative freedom and a lack of inhibition give energy to Lislegaard's drawings, which form part of a neat experiment where Lislegaard found the images, icons, symbols and themes that are at the core of her work - and mind.

 7. Anna Glantz 'Baby Grand' at The Approach

-Painted 'at the onset of her thirties' these works are not motivated by the artists own complex personal history, instead they seem experimental and referential - a collage of ideas and images.
+Painted 'at the onset of her thirties' these works are not motivated by the artists own complex personal history, instead they seem to be more experimental and referential - a collage of ideas and images.